dwayhs/dash-plan/README.md

 ![Dash Plan](docs/dash-plan.svg)

-A minimal Gantt Viewer based on simple gantt definitions on yaml files.
+A minimal Gantt Viewer based on simple Gantt definitions on YAML files.

 ## Usage

-We use simple and clear yaml files to express the structure of the Gantt chart.
+We use simple and clear YAML files to express the structure of the Gantt chart.

-To open a gantt chart simply click on `SELECT FILE` and find the yaml file of your Gantt chart.
+To open a Gantt chart simply click on `SELECT FILE` and find the YAML file of your Gantt chart.

 ![Usage video](docs/dash-plan-usage.gif)

-**NOTE:** Try using this sample gantt chart [file](samples/sample-gantt.yml).
+**NOTE:** Try using this sample Gantt chart [file](samples/sample-gantt.yml).

 ## File format